stelijahsoftware/marelias-notepad/README.md

 ### Forking note:
 Forked started from 25-May-2024, last commit included was a2afb69bc6edcf9ee35d33060a02ae7cc0292847.
 Then cherry picked commits until f31cfa73.
 If you would like to pull new commits, start after f31cfa73

+### TODO:
+[H] - `Open with dialog` for odt, doc, docx, odtf and pdf (see implementation in original app).
+    - Open files not ending in .txt/md in respective apps (feature already exists in original app, transfer it)
+    - SEE THE DIALOG it shows you when you try to open an odt file.

+[H] - `Plus button` should not show dialog, instead auto add note (like snotepad)
+    - Rename title from pressing `note title` on opening.
+    - Add plus button to create folders from top menu

+[H] - add file with keywords to select sorting of specific folder, e.g.: "Sorting: 1/2/3", "Linenumbers: 1/0"

+[H] - FIX: Creating new folder with no name moves directory navigation up (goes up one level)

+[H] - Auto-delete empty notes on save + disable auto-save?

+[H] - Do not use hour and minute for automatic numbering, instead use sequential numbers (if name exists, number sequentially rather than open existing note)

+[H] - Publish to gplay

+[M] - Put top bar on bottom for easier access to save button & rename..etc [M] - Make selecting text and scrolling up faster (selecting text from middle of screen until top) [M] - Keep recently searched for items in search list

+[L] - Show total notes count (+ on folders?)
+[L] - Don't use currentTimeMillis(), instead copy the stamp from the just written file https://github.com/gsantner/markor/pull/2422#issuecomment-2365364977
+[L] - Highlight briefly when going back (see Merge requests on github) (this feature is not implemented yet in upstream) [L] - Add git integration (add note in 'about' screen how to do it in about)

+### Ignored tasks:
+X - Add button to insert date yyy-mm-dd?
+X - Change dropdown text (of new file creation button) to dropdown menu (select title without date as name)

 ### Changelog from Markor:
 X - Remove all occurrences of: audio, epub, ascii, csv X - See todos from Snotepad.